CptBaroud/franso-blog/content/blog/XSS_for_dummies.md

 ---
 tags: ['XSS', 'Vulgarization', 'Web', 'Pentest']
-description: "Today, we're going to take a look at the origin of one of the most common and exploited vulnerability on the Internet: The XSS also known as cross site scripting.
-If you are not familiar with web security, don't worry, I'll explain everything ! **Let's get going !**"
+description: "Let me vulgarize one of the most seen web vulnerability, Cross Site Scripting also known as XSS"
 ---

 # XSS for dummies

-Today, we're going to take a look at the origin of one of the most common and exploited vulnerability on the Internet: The **XSS** also known as **cross site scripting**.
+Today, we're going to take a look at the origin of one of the most common and exploited vulnerability on the Internet: The**XSS**also known as **cross site scripting**.
 If you are **not familiar** with web security, don't worry, I'll explain everything ! **Let's get going !**

-## Introduction

-### How the web works
+## How the web works

-But before we explain what an `XSS` is, we need to understand how a web page works to get the basics right.
+But before we explain what an `XSS` is, we need to understand how a web page works to get the basics.

 ::hint{type="info"}
 A **web page** is a **collection of files**, such as *HTML, CSS and JavaScript*, which are *downloaded* to a web `browser` and displayed as web pages.
 Here's how it works: